 The former Monterey County Jail building ceased to function as a jail in 1977.
 Since then, it has been used primarily for storage and occasionally for temporary detention of prisoners.
-The building has suffered some deterioration due to lack of maintenance, yet it retains moderate to high integrity of location, design, setting, materials, workmanship, and feeling.
+The building has suffered some deterioration due to lack of maintenance, yet it appears to retain moderate to high integrity of location, design, materials, workmanship, and feeling.
+In 2004, Monterey County funding work to prevent water intrusion into the building and to prevent birds from entering.
+The County has recently proposed additional work including façade repairs and roof weatherization for a portion of the jail.
 The property possesses high interpretive value, especially for its connection to the history of the farm labor movement in the Salinas Valley.

-Despite objections from county officials at the time, the property was listed on the National Register of Historic Places in September 2004 as a nationally significant resource because of its association with Chavez and the farm labor movement.
+Despite objections from county officials, the property was listed in the National Register of Historic Places in September 2004 as a nationally significant resource because of its association with Chavez and the farm labor movement.
+Additional research is necessary to fully evaluate whether this site would meet NHL criteria.